-- Students must address the grievance to their instructor or campus manager. - Staff or Faculty must address the grievance to the Nursing Administrator, Dean of Instruction, or campus manager. - The Dean, Director of Education or campus manager must address the grievance with the Vice President. - The Vice President must address the grievance with the President.
+- Students must address any and all academic related grievance to their instructor.
+Student must address nonacademic related grievance to the class coordinator or Campus Manager - Staff or Faculty must address the grievance to the Nursing Administrator, Dean of Instruction, or campus manager. - The Dean, Director of Education or campus manager must address the grievance with the Vice President. - The Vice President must address the grievance with the President.